Skip to main content

 In this case, the first event that occurs in the application is to load the timer component.

 Application components are listed under the components field.
 Each component has a name and a registration.
-The position field is used just for rendering the component on the graph.
+The display name field is used just for rendering the component on the graph.

 timer:

-In this case, base_components::utilities::Timer is the registration of a built-in AICA component.
+In this case, aica_core_components::utility::Timer is the registration of a built-in AICA component.
 It is a lifecycle component that starts a timer when the component is activated.

 Thereafter, the initial component parameters are defined.